-- The HL7 MCC eCare Plan public collaborative meets on the PC Care Plan call on alternating Wednesdays at 5 pm ET:
+The HL7 MCC eCare Plan public collaborative meets biweekly on Wednesdays at 5 pm ET:

-- To learn more about our project and future work, view the powerpoint here: MCC eCare Plan Overview .pptx
+- To learn more about our project and future work, view the PowerPoint here: MCC eCare Plan Overview 20200624 Final (1).pptx.
+To see the presentation view here

 More than 25% of Americans have MCC, accounting for more than 65% of U.S. health care spending.
 These individuals have complex health needs handled by diverse providers, across multiple settings of care.
 As a result, their care is often fragmented, poorly coordinated and inefficient.
 Therefore, data aggregation is particularly important and challenging for people with MCC.
 These challenges will increasingly strain the U.S. health system, with the aging of the US population.
 Projections suggest numbers of adults aged 65 and older will more than double and numbers of those aged 85 and older will triple by 2050.